Distributed coloring and the local structure of unit-disk graphs: Introduction

 We prove the following complementary result, which improves the number of colors as soon as $\chi(G)\ge \tfrac43 \omega(G)$.
 Note that there exists an infinite family of unit disk graphs $G$ for which $\chi(G)\ge \tfrac32 \omega(G)$~\cite{MPW98}.
 Our algorithm is inspired by the proof of~\cite{GSW98} showing that unit-disk graphs satisfy $\chi\le 3\omega$.

-\begin{thm} A coloring of any unit-disk graph $G$ with at most $4\omega(G)$ colors can be computed in a constant number of rounds by a deterministic algorithm in the \textsf{location-aware} \textsf{LOCAL} model. \end{thm}
+\begin{restatable}{thm}{geom} A coloring of any unit-disk graph $G$ with at most $4\,\omega(G)$ colors can be computed in a constant number of rounds by a deterministic algorithm in the \textsf{location-aware} \textsf{LOCAL} model. \end{restatable}

 Given two integers $p \ge q \ge 1$, a \emph{$(p\!:\!q)$-coloring} of a graph $G$ is an assignment of $q$-element subsets of $[p]$ to the vertices of $G$, such that the sets assigned to any two adjacent vertices are disjoint.
 The \emph{fractional chromatic number} $\chi_f(G)$ is defined as the infimum of $\{\tfrac{p}{q}\,|\, G \mbox{ has a } (p\!:\!q)\mbox{-coloring}\}$~\cite{SU13} (it can be proved that this infimum is indeed a minimum).
 Observe that a $(p\!:\!
 1)$-coloring is a (proper) $p$-coloring, and that for any graph $G$, $\omega(G)\le \chi_f(G)\le \chi(G)$.
 The fractional chromatic number is often used in scheduling as an alternative to the chromatic number when resources are fractionable, which is the case for communication protocols.
 It was proved in \cite{GM01} that for any unit-disk graph $G$, $\chi_f(G)\le 2.155\, \omega(G)$.
 Here we give an efficient distributed implementation of this result.